By Analyzing the retinal blood vessels, a fully autonomous artificial intelligence is able to detect potential cardiovascular diseases.

 In the case of retinal angiography, the aim is to detect hypertension in the blood vessels, which would be a sign of cardiovascular disease.
 Although it has long been possible to detect the risk of cardiovascular disease in our retinas, the novelty here is that thanks to artificial intelligence, human intervention will no longer be absolutely necessary.

 To this end, the researchers trained the artificial intelligence by using 70,000 images of people from different backgrounds so that it could understand on its own whether or not they were at risk of cardiovascular disease.
 The images focused on common markers that can be identified in the retinal vascular system.

 To better assess the accuracy of the artificial intelligence’s recognition capabilities, the researchers then subjected the computer to tests to compare these results with those of real doctors.
-Without surprises, the recognition abilities of the artificial intelligence surpassed those of real doctors.
+Without surprise, the recognition abilities of this artificial intelligence surpassed those of real doctors.